Cilpersson/bowling-score-card/README.md

 This is a website that calculates bowling scores.
 The UI is written with react and the actual calculations and tests in pure Javscript, ES6, and can be found in a specific folder.
 This project was a great experience and challenge that I very much enjoyed.
 I decided to not make the site responsive, freeing up time for other tasks.

-The delete score card is currently a bit hacky, which I'm aware of.
-If I have time I will make sure to change it.

 I used styled-components for the styling, as it is my preferred CSS choice for react.

 ![Screenshot of website](./src/images/preview.png)